-Update: Congratulations to Lewis Capaldi, whose single “Someone You Loved” has become a hit in the U.S. Here’s our recent interview with him.
+Update: Congratulations to Lewis Capaldi, whose single “Someone You Loved” has become a number one hit in the U.S. Here’s our interview with him.

 In the past two years, Scottish singer/songwriter Lewis Capaldi has made the successful transition from being an unknown newcomer, to becoming one of the top young stars in the United Kingdom.
 Currently, the 22-year-old artist, who is known for having a powerful, soulful voice, has two singles in the Top 10 on the U.K. charts, and a third song in the Top 15.

 The breakthrough for Capaldi has been his emotional, compelling single “Someone You Loved,” which recently spent seven weeks as the number one single in the U.K. His follow-up single, “Hold Me While You Wait,” debuted at #4 on the U.K. chart and remains in the Top 10.
 On top of this, his older single “Bruises” has re-entered the chart.

 The success of “Someone You Loved” is helping to establish Capaldi as an internationally-known artist.
 The single is now having an impact in the U.S. and is moving up the Billboard Hot 100 chart.
 “Someone You Loved” is also a hit in Ireland, Australia, Germany, France, Italy, Switzerland, Norway, New Zealand and other countries.

 Three weeks ago, Capaldi released his long-awaited debut album, which is called Divinely Uninspired to a Hellish Extent (on Virgin EMI/Capitol Records).
 This uniquely-titled album immediately reached #1 in the U.K. and Ireland, achieved gold status, and it’s become the fastest-selling album of 2019 in the U.K. Capaldi co-wrote all of the songs for the album.